A Comprehensive Guide to Case Interview Prep [tips updated 2024]

 While the candidate-led consulting interview is the most frequently used format, you’ll probably see more of the interview-led interview format in McKinsey interviews.

-You should also be aware of the written and group interview formats so that if you get one during the interview process, you’re not caught by surprise.
+You should also be aware of the written and group interview formats so that if you get one during the case interview process, you’re not caught by surprise.
 But don’t spend a lot of time on preparation for that type of interview unless you’re informed you’ll have one.

 Congratulations!